dotnet/core/samples/dotnetsay/README.md

 > Note: On macOS and Linux, `.\nupkg` will need be switched to `./nupkg` to accomodate for the different slash directions.

-> Note: For .NET Core 2.1 RC1, the argument to specify a NuGet feed was `--source-feed`.
-It was changed to `--add-source` for the final release.
-You will need to use `--source-feed` if you are using .NET Core 2.1 RC1.

 You can uninstall the tool using the following command.

 ```console